Meet our local writers and make sure that you check out their work!

 Glynn Stewart is the author of Starship’s Mage, a bestselling science fiction and fantasy series where faster-than-light travel is possible–but only because of magic.
 His other works include science fiction series Duchy of Terra, Castle Federation and Vigilante, as well as the urban fantasy series ONSET and Changeling Blood.

 Caroline Topperman is a European-Canadian writer, entrepreneur, dancer, and world traveler.
 Born in Sweden, raised in Canada with a recent stint of living in Poland, she holds a BFA in screenwriting.
 Her book credits include, Tell Me What You See visual writing prompts for the wandering writer & FitWise: straight talk about being fit & healthy.
-She has written articles for Huffington Post Canada and was the Beauty Editor for British MODE Magazine.
+She has written articles for Huffington Post Canada, was the Beauty Editor for British MODE Magazine and is the Managing Editor for Nonbinary Review.
 Her writing career also includes professional copy writing for a well-funded online start-up and real estate development websites.
 You can find her on Instagram & Twitter as @styleontheside

 Websites/blogs: www.carolinetopperman.com & www.styleontheside.com